mit-pdos/sigmaos/cpython3.11/Doc/library/logging.rst

 unfamiliar with logging, the best way to get to grips with it is to view the tutorials (**see the links above and on the right**).

-The basic classes defined by the module, together with their attributes and methods, are listed in the sections below.
+The basic classes defined by the module, together with their functions, are listed below.

 * Loggers expose the interface that application code directly uses.
 * Handlers send the log records (created by loggers) to the appropriate